Remus7/Remus7/README.md

 - 👋 Hi, I’m @Remus7
+- 💼 My work experiences include:
+  - Rust Programming for Embedded Systems: **extended TockOS** project for the nucleo-f429zi and Raspberry-Pi-Pico microcontrollers
+  - Frontend developer: written the UI for my previous startup, **Pentra**, and contributed to the UI for **Longevity Genie**, among other things

 - 👀 I’m interested in Biotechnologies, such as engineering applications for neuroscience
 - 🌱 I’m currently a student at the Polytechnic University of Bucharest
 - 📫 You can reach me at remus.rughinis.007@gmail.com